getopt-php/getopt-php/docs/commands.md

 ]);
 ```

-### Command Specific Operands
+### Command-Specific Operands

-You can specify operands that are only valid for a specific command the same way as for `GetOpt`.
-Also you can reuse
+You can specify operands that are only valid for a specific command, the same way as for `GetOpt`.
+You can also reuse
 these Operands for different commands.

 ```php